 There are a lot of ways a dog breed can be considered intelligent.
 Consequently, there are many methods we can use to measure the intelligence of a Welsh Corgi.

-The current list of smartest dog breeds was developed by Stanley Coren, a famed canine psychologist and researcher.
-It was Coren who coined the term, “obedience & working intelligence,” which he used for these trials.
+However, the current list of smartest dog breeds was developed by Stanley Coren, a famed canine psychologist and researcher.
+It was Coren who coined the term, “obedience & working intelligence,” which he measured during his dog intelligence trials.

 Coren’s Dog Intelligence Criteria